Charging stations: what's the current state of deployment?

 Black spots linked to charging stations

-Despite these promising figures, it's not just the uneven distribution that's holding motorists back from eco-friendly cars.
-In fact, the points that work against the ecological transition are the significant price differences between different charging stationsbut also the but also the lack of clarity prices.
+Despite these promising figures, it's not just the uneven distribution that is holding motorists back from eco-friendly cars.
+In fact, the points working against the ecological transition are as follows substantial price differences between different charging pointsbut also the lack of clarity on these price in question.

-On the one hand, when we park at a charging station, no price is displayed like at a gas station.
+On the one hand, when we park at a charging point, no price is displayed like at a petrol station.

-On the other hand, the consumers' association has noted rate differences up to 800% on the same charge point! !
-It should be noted that each operator has its own pricing formula and varies according to a number of factors:
+On the other hand, the consumers' association has noted discrepancies of rate of up to 800% on a single charge point !
+You should be aware that each operator has its own pricing formula, which varies according to a number of factors:

 • the price of parking,